Music and Performing Arts

 Includes biographies for several leading Tibetan singers, as well as other resources.
 For example, a truncated keyword search for "Tibet*" retrieves more than 100 search results.
 Access restricted to subscribers.
 At Columbia, use a campus computer or log-in remotely via proxy.

-This newly acquired database, which requires log-in with a Columbia UNI, contains audio recordings, videos, field notebooks and journals that document musical traditions and how music interacts with different societies and cultures all over the globe.
+This database, which requires log-in with a Columbia UNI, contains audio recordings, videos, field notebooks and journals that document musical traditions and how music interacts with different societies and cultures all over the globe.
 The resource provides a wealth of materials for the interdisciplinary study of ethnomusicology; whether the focus is on music, anthropology, dance, religion or spirituality.
 Recordings of Tibetan music are primarily in two collections: Fredric Lieberman Collection (Sikkim, 1970); and the Peter Crossley-Holland Collection (Sikkim and Ladakh,1961).